llamaxyz/llama/script/README.md

 ### Standard vs Advanced Deployments

 Standard deployments define their instance configuration in a JSON file.
 The `DeployLlamaInstance` script uses this JSON-based configuration as the input to call the `LlamaFactory` deploy function.
-This is the preferential deployment method for most instances.
+This is the preferred deployment method for most instances.

 For instances that want a more flexible, code-based deployment method, they can use the `DeployLlamaInstance` script along with the `ConfigureAdvancedInstance` script.
 This can be used to handle advanced use cases such as configuring both absolute and relative strategies.
 The `DeployLlamaInstance` script is run using a configuration similar to `script/input/31337/advancedInstanceConfig.json`.
 This deploys the instance with a single configuration bot policyholder.
 The configuration file for advanced deployments must have an instant execution strategy as the bootstrap strategy (first strategy in `initialStrategies`) and role #1 must be assigned to the deployer of the `ConfigureAdvancedInstance` script.